 Chapter 4: Administering meds

-Giving medication by mouth – Under the tongue or in liquid form
+Giving medication by mouth – dissolvable pill or liquid form

 I couldn’t help but think as I gave my mom her medicine and watched her face express her distaste, “How many times did she see me do this when I was little, when she had to give me my cough medicine?”
 I used to hate it.

-Follow the procedures below for administering either a pill, tablet, or liquid medications under the tongue.
+You’ll find procedures below for administering medications under the tongue.
 Click the arrows to view.

 1. Ensure you are giving the right medication with the right dose at the right time.